maksdrib/IvoryFormExtraBundle/Resources/doc/usage.md

 {% endblock %}
 ```

-Here, we rely on `app/Resources/Form/javascripts.html.twig` but be aware you wan put your template
+Here, we rely on `app/Resources/Form/javascripts.html.twig` but be aware you can put your template
 where you want in your application.

 After, you need to register this new template as form theming: